Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 Present in all initiatives is some notion of encouraging responsible public spending and reducing lock-in to specific vendors.
-The potential for cost savings and efficiencies were particularly prominent in earlier policies and are seldom provided as the only reason for promoting OSS in more recent policy documents.
+The potential for cost savings and efficiencies was particularly prominent in earlier policies and is seldom provided as the only reason for promoting OSS in more recent policy documents.

-Within the general focus on economics, there are distinct arguments made.
-For example, the principle that the public sector should not pay for the same solution twice is explicit in some policies that insist on individual contracting authorities acquiring the rights to allow for reuse within the public sector.
-Examples include Colombia~\citep{columbiagov2019inbound}, Spain~\citep{spanishgov2015outbound}, and the UK~\citep{ukgov2023inboundoutbound}.
+Within the general focus on economics, distinct arguments are made.
+For example, the principle that the public sector should not pay for the same solution twice is explicit in policies that require individual contracting authorities to acquire rights to allow reuse within the public sector.
+Examples include Colombia~\cite{columbiagov2019inbound}, Spain~\cite{spanishgov2015outbound}, and the UK~\cite{ukgov2023inboundoutbound}.

 The (re)use of OSS is also seen as a means to increase competition among suppliers in a procurement process.
-As the source code, and ideally all necessary knowledge and infrastructure are openly available, suppliers unfamiliar with OSS can enter a market, although a knowledge barrier may still exist.
-Studies in the context of France, as of Europe, both show the potential increase in competitiveness, growth in small- and medium-sized companies, and a positive impact on GDP~\citep{nagle2019government, blind2021impact}.
+As the source code and, ideally, all necessary knowledge and infrastructure are openly available, suppliers unfamiliar with OSS can enter the market, although a knowledge barrier may still exist.
+Studies in France and across Europe both show the potential for increased competitiveness, growth in small- and medium-sized companies, and a positive impact on GDP~\cite{nagle2019government, blind2021impact}.